tyler-technologies-oss/forge-design-system/blog/2025-02-06-forge-2025/index.md

 you can contribute to the Forge Extended library by creating a new component and submitting a pull request.

 We believe that this will help developers build applications faster and more efficiently, as well improve consistency and maintainability across projects.
 This new library will be built on top of the primitive components that are already available in Forge v3, and will provide a higher level of abstraction to help you build applications more quickly.

 We're excited to share more details about Forge Extended in the coming months, so stay tuned for updates!

+### Blocks

+In addition to the new Forge Extended library, we're also planning to introduce a new concept called "Blocks" (formerly known as "Recipes") to Forge.
+Blocks are larger sections of UI that can be easily added to your application to by simply copying and pasting the code.
+This will allow you to quickly add common patterns and components to your application without having to build them from scratch, but still provide the flexibility to customize them to fit your needs.

+Blocks are made up of both primitive Forge components and native HTML elements + styles, as well as components from the Forge Extended library, and will provide a more efficient way to build applications allowing developers to get up and running much more quickly.

+Blocks will be available in the Forge documentation and will include detailed instructions on how to use them in your applications with examples and best practices.
+We'll release more information about Blocks in the coming months!

 ## Lit-based Components